A structural map of what organises you beneath adaptation

 The Identity Blueprint is

-a structural map of core identity architecture, designed for independent use over time
+a structural map of core identity tendencies, capacities, sensitivities, and constraints

 The Identity Blueprint is not: